Skip to main content

 Artifacts

 Artifacts provide a helpful and flexible semantic overlay over opaque blobs for connected product fleets.
-Artifacts consists of a header, a body, and a signature.
-They're implemented as standard JWS documents.
+Artifacts consists of a header, a payload, and a signature.
+They're implemented as standard JSON Web Signature (JWS) documents.

 An artifact header has the following properties,